tyson-swetnam/bighorns/qgis/README.md

 # Docker

-I ran these analyses in QGIS 2.18 with Python 2.7.
+I initially ran these analyses in QGIS 2.18 with Python 2.7.
 With the release of QGIS 3, the version of Python has also gone to 3.51.

-To repeat the analyses, I suggest using a Docker container from [kartoza/qgis-desktop](https://hub.docker.com/r/kartoza/qgis-desktop/):
+To repeat the analyses using the Python2 scripts I've provided, I suggest using a Docker container from [kartoza/qgis-desktop](https://hub.docker.com/r/kartoza/qgis-desktop/):

 ```
 docker run --rm --name="qgis-desktop-2.18" \